CaptainCrowbar/unicorn-lib/unicorn/regex.md

 the `PCRE_NEWLINE_ANY` and `PCRE_BSR_UNICODE` flags.

-All regex constructors, and any functions that take a pattern and flags and implicitly construct a regex, will throw `FlagError` if the flags supplied are
+All regex constructors, and any functions that take a pattern and flags and implicitly construct a regex, will throw `std::invalid_argument` if the flags supplied are inconsistent:
-inconsistent:

 * At most one of `rx_newlineanycrlf`, `rx_newlinecr`, `rx_newlinecrlf`, and `rx_newlinelf` may be used.
 * `rx_notempty` and `rx_notemptyatstart` may not be combined.